FI

 Egg donation – give the gift of life

-Is there be a more valuable gift than helping a new life begin?
-By donating your eggs, you can help someone’s dreams come true.
-We provide all the support you need, the latest expertise, and compassionate care throughout the process.
+Is there a greater gift than helping a new life begin?
+By donating your eggs, you can help someone’s dream of having a child come true.

 Who can donate eggs?

-We are looking for healthy women who are 20–35 years old and have no hereditary conditions themselves, and who have no close relatives (parents, siblings or children) who have hereditary conditions.
-What are the factors that may prevent egg donation?
+We are looking for healthy women who are 20–35 years old and have no hereditary conditions themselves, and who have no close relatives (parents, siblings or children) with hereditary conditions.
+We always review any possible obstacles confidentially and individually.

 Donor’s hereditary conditions.